© Crown copyright 2018

 We are working with the devolved administrations on technical notices and we will continue to do so as plans develop.

-This notice sets out how businesses producing, registering, importing or exporting chemicals would be affected if the UK leaves the EU in March 2019 with no deal.
+This notice sets out how businesses producing, registering, importing or exporting chemicals would be affected if the UK leaves the EU on 12 April 2019 with no deal.

 There is a large body of existing EU law relating to chemicals which protect human health and the environment, as well as enabling products to be placed on the market.